finddx/composer/README.md

 {composer} is an R package which contains a Shiny app for building and analysing composite indicators.

+:blue_book: Full documentation for the package and app is available at https://finddx.github.io/composer/

 # About

 Composite indicators are aggregations of multiple indicators into a single composite score.
 They are typically used to measure multidimensional socio-economic concepts